IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    this particular design, they're part of the mounting structure of the potentiometer.

+   The pink lines denote the silkscreen, which will be talked about later.

+   The gray boundaries denote component courtyards (F/B.CrtYd), or boundaries.
+If component courtyards overlap, a DRC error will occur since two components are trying to occupy the same place.

+   The blue lines show component images (F/B.fab).
+This is used for automated pick and place machines when a board is being assembled at a fab house

 #.
 Move the op amp on the board.
 Move components by mousing over them and
    typing 'm'.
 To rotate, type 'r'.
 Click to place back down.

 #.
 Finish placing components on the board.
 Feel free to place them however
    you wish, but try to minimize the number of crossing white wires.

+#.
+We will be adding a ground plane/ground pour to this board on both the top
+   and bottom layers.
+A ground plane is generally a good idea because it makes routing easier and reduces ground noise.
+To do this:

+   #.
+Click the 'Add filled zones' icon on the right-hand side toolbar.

+   #.
+Then click on screen where you want the first corner of your ground plane
+      to be.
+Make sure to give yourself enough room so that the plane will be able to cover all of the componenets and so that the plane will be larger than the overall board size.

+   #.
+A settings window should pop up.
+Select 'F.Cu' for Layer and 'GND' for Net.

+   #.
+Finish drawing the ground plane by clicking the other four corners of the
+      polygon.
+Double click on the last corner to close the polygon.

+   #.
+Repeat the above steps again to make a second ground plane but this time
+      on the 'B.Cu' layer.

 #.
 Switch to the track tool by typing 'x'.
 You should route a physical track
    for each white line you see connecting different pins.
 Wires of the same color (layer) may cross or overlap only if they're meant to be connected.